Violence is funny, as long as no one you like gets hurt. Unrealistic slapstick

 - A recent episode has Squidward fried alive, and another one has Plankton cut in half by a propeller.

-- One episode of The Plankton Show, Plankton cuts a jelly fish with a chainsaw.
+- One episode of The Plankton Show(remember it's a show about Plankton), Plankton cuts a jelly fish with a chainsaw.
 How could Plankton kill with a chainsaw if he is small?